-This Course will address four aspects of feeding success in babies under 6 months old and look at how successful infant feeding is not just dependent on how much the baby drinks, but also how the feeding relationship and environment contribute to success or struggle.
+This Course will address four aspects of feeding success in babies under six-months-old and look at how successful feeding is not just dependent on how much the baby drinks, but also how the feeding relationship and environment contribute to success or struggle.

-Exclusive breastfeeding is the globally accepted gold standard for feeding infants up until at least 6 months of age, with Australian government dietary guidelines confirming that this “provides babies with the best start in life and is a key a contributor to infant health.”
+Exclusive breastfeeding is the globally accepted gold standard for feeding infants up until at least six months of age, with Australian government dietary guidelines confirming that this ‘provides babies with the best start in life and is a key contributor to infant health.’
 However, there are some instances in which a mother cannot breastfeed her infant.

-Whilst breastfeeding education is available in many formats, a broader education for the parents of this large number of infants being bottle-fed is imperative.
-It is essential that health professionals are well equipped to provide help to parents who struggle with worries about their baby feeding need to receive help before the problems become entrenched.
+Whilst breastfeeding education is available in many formats, a broader education for the parents of the large number of infants being bottle-fed is imperative.
+It is essential that health professionals are well equipped to provide help to parents who struggle with worries about their baby feeding, and need to receive help before the problems become entrenched.

-- Use your understanding of feeding development to educate mothers in order to ensure appropriate development is occurring
+- Use your understanding of feeding development to assist mothers in order to ensure appropriate development is occurring.

-- Use knowledge of effective assessment techniques to assess a feed to ensure improved outcomes for both mother and infant
+- Use knowledge of effective techniques to assess a feed to ensure improved outcomes for both mother and infant.

-- Link management strategies with best practice to formulate a management plan to minimise the risk of poor feeding practices developing
+- Link management strategies with best practice to formulate an effective plan to minimise the risk of poor feeding practices developing.

 This Course is most relevant to midwives and nurses working with young babies, including those working in paediatric or neonatal settings, as well as maternal and child health nurses.